Imagine the impact…

 Co-schooling with Greenhouse safeguards the benefits of homeschooling while adding “the good of the group” from traditional schooling.
 We see our students develop and exhibit the qualities listed above as they enjoy individualized education, flexible schedules, and a wide array of experiences and relationships.
 By attending Greenhouse one day a week, they also gain valuable opportunities for peer engagement and collaboration, participation in performances and presentations, and deep friendships formed through consistent time spent together in a student body.

-What does socialization look at a co-school?
+What does socialization look like at a co-school?

 Community is central to Greenhouse.
 Classes are small so that students can engage on a personal level with their teachers and fellow students.
 Many classes combine students from two grade levels.
 We promote collaborative work in not only our core classes but also in large-scale events and in our extracurricular activities like orchestra.
 Our electives serve a broad range of ages.
 We are big believers in mixed-age socialization, and our buddy system pairs younger students with older students to serve an older sibling-type role.
 These tend to be sweet and mutually enriching relationships.
 Beyond school hours, students will spend time with the friends they make at Greenhouse.
 Greenhouse attracts families who have similar goals, and this often leads to deep, life-giving friendships for students and families.
 Families also have chances to interact at community events like the Serve-a-Thon, contra dances, science fair, picnics, and the play.